mtumilowicz/java11-reflection-fields/README.md

     }
     ```

-All tests are in `FieldReflection` class
+All tests are in `FieldReflectionTest` class
 * `getFields`
     * child
         ```